 Sang and Charmain were at Yale during a time when most students didn't use email, when Rose Walk was a regular thru street, and when Swing Space was a parking lot.
 Sang graduated from Yale with a double major in Philosophy and Religious Studies in 1993 and with an MDiv from Princeton Theological Seminary in 1996.
 Charmain graduated from Yale with a double major in Sociology and East Asian Studies in 1995.
 They married in 1996 and have made New Haven their home since then.
-They have a son, Jonathan (age 14), and two daughters: Kaylen (age 11), and Navia (age 8).
-They both joined staff with the ministry in 1998 and have been directing it for the last 15 years.
-Charmain works part time with YSC and also part time at Columbus House, a homeless shelter and service provider in New Haven.
+They have a son, Jonathan (age 15), and two daughters: Kaylen (age 11), and Navia (age 9).
+They both joined staff with the ministry in 1998 and have been directing it for the last 17 years.
+Charmain works part time with YSC and also part time with Bridges of Hope, a collaboration of churches serving together in New Haven.

 Nancy graduated in 2016 with a B. A. in History.
-During her time at Yale, she sang with an a capella group that performed 16th century music, and was on the chinese martial arts team where she spent three years trying to do a butterfly kick.
+During her time at Yale, she sang with an a capella group that performed 16th century music, and was on the chinese martial arts team.
+She also served with her church's homeless ministry.
 Over the years, she’s learnt Chinese, Italian and Hebrew—her heart languages.
 She enjoys rock climbing outdoors and playing tennis.
 Though she grew up in a place that is sunny year-round, she loves New England winters and the piercing sharp enlivening cold.
 Her three indulgences are a good book, a good pot of tea, and a well-concealed act of mischief.